Special Needs and Assisting Disabled Children

 The Program commencement includes the night before your start date.
 If you choose to arrive before the starting date, you will have to pay extra according to the days of your stay.

-• Travel and leisure holidays are of no exception; they are within the program duration.
-If a day or more is taken for travels in the 4 week program, the end date will remain the same.
+Travel and leisure holidays are of no exception; they are within the program duration.
+If a day or more is taken for travels in the program dates, the end date will remain the same.

-• There is the possibility for program extension whenever necessary.
-A one day extension costs 20 USD, where as more than a week would be assigned program fees in regard to the duration of the stay.
-It is advised that if volunteers require an extension, they should provide a week's notice prior to the end of their original program.
+There is the possibility for program extension whenever necessary.
+A one day extension costs 30 USD, whereas a week or more would be assigned program fees in regard to the duration of the stay.
+It is advised that if volunteers require an extension, they should provide a notice prior to the end of their original program.

 Availability